9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

-GHC provides a helpful compilation option, `-fwarn-incomplete-patterns`, that will cause it to print a warning during compilation if a sequence of patterns don\'t match all of a type\'s value constructors.
+GHC provides a helpful compilation option, `-fwarn-incomplete-patterns`, that will cause it to print a warning during compilation if a sequence of patterns don't match all of a type's value constructors.
 ::::

-If we need to provide a default behavior in cases where we don\'t care about specific constructors, we can use a wild card pattern.
+If we need to provide a default behavior in cases where we don't care about specific constructors, we can use a wild card pattern.

 :::: captioned-content